hafs-community/HAFS/doc/UsersGuide/source/Backgroundinfo/TechnicalOverview.rst

 Technical Overview
 *******************

-This chapter contains an overview of HAFS prerequisites, HAFS repository management and structure, workflow design, and HAFS |version| operational updates.
+This chapter contains an overview of HAFS prerequisites, HAFS repository management and structure, workflow design, and HAFS |latestr| operational updates.

 .. _Prerequisites: